-Gov. Lamont and police hail controversial youth crime law
+Gov. Ned Lamont joined police leaders Tuesday to hail a controversial new youth crime

 With elections looming this fall, state lawmakers were under intense pressure to address crime after a rash of violent car thefts.
 In one case, jogger Henryk Gudelski was killed when a stolen car jumped a sidewalk in New Britain.
 The driver was a teenager arrested a dozen times in the last four years.